NYU-DataServices/doi_crossref_workflow/README.md

 OPTION: A default filename for the XML output based on the serial title will be created

-If a custom file name is required, place one as the parameter after the GSHEET, omitting the .xml extension part of the name
+If a custom file name is required, place one as the parameter after the GSHEET, omitting the .xml extension part of the name, e.g.

+<pre>python doi_manager.py build-xml serials GSHEET-ID myJournal_vol10_issue1</pre>

-6. If successful resulting XML will be produced in a 'crossref_xml_output.xml' file.
+6. If successful resulting XML will be produced in a 'crossref_xml_output.xml' or a filename using the custom filename entered as a parameter.

 7. For cases where we just want to mint proposed DOIs to fill in gaps in legacy data, this option generates non-colliding DOIs based on our registry sheet and prints them out to terminal.
 The last parameter is the number of DOIs needed:

-<pre>python doi_manager.py generate-pseudo-doi 5
+<pre>python doi_manager.py generate-pseudo-doi 5</pre>

 To-Dos